sehanson/pilogger/README.md

 All sensors share (in parallel) GPIO #4 data, 3.3v, and ground  with a 4.7k pullup resistor between #4 and 3.3v (although AM2302 performance may improve with separate data pin)

+Python programs used:
+ExositeUpload - Runs every 10 minutes through cron, uploads temperature readings to Portals.exosite.com MinMax - Runs every 1 minute through cron, opens text files which have recorded in each the minimum or maximum temperture for that sensor since the last email.
+Email - Runs every weekeday at 8AM through cron, opens text files for the minuimum and maximum values since the last email and sends an email with these values.
+It then writes the current value as both the minimum and maximum.

+Thermocouple IDs:
+Actual thermocouple ID numbers are written into the programs in order to differentiate sources.